alechenninger/monarch/bin/README.md

   If none chosen, defaults to 'apply'

   {apply,set}            Pass --help to a command for more information.
-    apply                Applies a changeset to  a  target  data source and its descendants.
-    set                  Add or remove  key  value  pairs  to  set within a change.
+    apply                Applies changes to a target data source and its descendants. set                  Add or remove key value pairs to set within a change.

 https://github.com/alechenninger/monarch
 ```